NPO ESCOT:value-creating non-profit organization

 a: Ropework around the buoy and upwelling tube

-1: Two independent ropes were used, one towing the upwelling tube and one fixed rope, to prevent it from being washed away.
+1: Two independent ropes were used to tow the upwelling tube and to secure the buoy, preventing it from being washed away.

-2: To prevent wear on the buoy, the rope in that area was covered with a hose.
+2: To prevent wear on the buoy, the rope in question was covered with a hose.

-3: Two towing ropes were installed, one on the left and one on the right of the check valve, to prevent energy loss due to the rotation and precession of the upwelling tube.
+3: Two towing ropes were installed, one on each side of the check valve, to prevent energy loss due to the rotation and precession of the upwelling tube.

 4: When connecting the buoy to the fixed part (anchor or main rope), the discharge direction from the check valve was kept downwind.